CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 functions of multiple arguments via functions that return functions is called *currying*, after the computer scientist Haskell Curry (whose name is also immortalized in the programming language Haskell).
+Currying is more than just a party trick: it can be very useful in practice to create functions by "partially applying" a function this way.

 Providing the type of the argument is optional in a λ-abstraction, so we could just as well have written: